scpham/docker-signatumd/README.md

             }
         ]

-        # note the 'Mountpoint' directory.
-This is the system location of all your files within the container.
+        # The 'Mountpoint' directory is the system location of all your files that reside within the container.
-        # you can CD into this directory - use sudo if you have permission issues - and then copy your conf and wallet files over existing files in the `.signatum/` folder
+        # `cd` into this directory - use sudo if you have permission issues - and then copy your conf and wallet files over existing files that may exist in the `.signatum/` folder
-        # WARNING: make sure you stop the docker signatumd process before changing config and wallet files
+        # WARNING: make sure to stop the `signatumd` process before changing config or wallet files

 Documentation